cirruslabs/cirrus-ci-docs/docs/guide/writing-tasks.md

 ## Cache Instruction

-`cache` instruction allows to save some folder in cache based on a fingerprint and reuse it during the next execution of the task with the same fingerprint. `cache` instruction can be named the same way as `script` instruction.
+A `cache` instruction allows to save some folder in cache based on a fingerprint and reuse it during the next execution of the task with the same fingerprint.
+A `cache` instruction can be named the same way as `script` instruction.

 Here is an example:

 ```yaml
 test_task: